cosmos/stargate-launch/README.md

 ## Testnet

-We've launched the third public alpha testnet `stargate-3` for the Stargate Upgrade on Monday September 21th.
+We've launched the third public alpha testnet `stargate-4` for the Stargate Upgrade on Thursday Oct 15th.

-Stargate-3 is a big testnet milestone for the Stargate initiative.

-This release fixes issues with Legacy Amino that were discovered in `stargate-1/2`.
-We believe that this version is now good to test for exchanges and wallets.
+`Stargate-4` is based on Cosmos SDK-0.40-rc0.
+This is a nearly complete release of Cosmos Stargate.

 The following features are live on the testnet.